Lumi-supercomputer/lumi-userguide/docs/software/containers/cray_mpich.md

 [permedcoe-mpi]: https://permedcoe.github.io/mpi-in-container
 [osu-benchmark]: https://mvapich.cse.ohio-state.edu/benchmarks/

+Running MPI applications in a container requires that you either bind the host MPI (the MPI stack provided as part of the software stack available on the compute node) or include a LUMI compatible MPI stack in the container.

 ### Using the host MPI

 #### Binding to the host

-Containerized MPI applications can be run with Singularity.
+Containerized MPI applications can be run with `singularity`.
 However, in order to properly make use of LUMI's high-speed network, it is necessary to mount a few host system directories inside the container and set `LD_LIBRARY_PATH` so that the necessary dynamic libraries are available at run time.
 Doing that, the MPI installed in the container image is replaced by the host's.

 We have put together all the necessary setup in a module that can be installed by the user with EasyBuild: